SAM.gov AlternativeFor Contract Research

 Frequently asked questions

 No. SAM.gov is the official government system for entity registration, open solicitations, and contract opportunities.
-Federal Contract Tracker focuses specifically on awarded contracts — who won, for how much, and from which agency.
-Use SAM.gov to register and bid; use Federal Contract Tracker to research the competitive landscape.
+GovScout focuses specifically on awarded contracts — who won, for how much, and from which agency.
+Use SAM.gov to register and bid; use GovScout to research the competitive landscape.

 All data comes from USASpending.gov, the U.S. government's official source for federal spending data.
 It covers all awarded federal contracts and is updated daily.
 We don't scrape SAM.gov — we use the same underlying government data through the public API.